cpcerrato/cdir2ips/README.md

 cdir2ips
 ================

-This script take a cdir specified by command line arguments display info and return ip range belongs to.
+This script takes a CDIR specified by command line arguments, displays info about it and returns the corresponding IP range for it.

 Installation